gvvaughan/specl/README.md

-It's important that every example be evaluated from a clean slate, both to prevent the side effects of one example affecting the start conditions of another, and in order to focus on a given example without worrying what the earlier examples might have done when reading a specification.
+It's important that every example be evaluated from a clean slate, both to prevent the side effects of one example affecting the start conditions of another, and in order to focus on a given example without worrying what the earlier examples might have done when debugging a specification.

 [Specl][] achieves this by initialising a completely new environment in